How to make a cash flow forecast

 He also expects to win a contract to draw an online comic strip series.

 He carries out ad-hoc work illustrating greetings cards and would like to expand that side of his business.
 This work was particularly lucrative in the run-up to Christmas.

-Steve plans his sales for 2015.
+Steve plans his sales for next year.
 He puts each of the three sales channels on one row of his spreadsheet.
 He records the sales when he expects to earn the money, not when he expects to be paid for his work - this is important because he will make his cash flow forecast later, and sales will form part of his profit and loss forecast, which needs to be drawn up on the basis of when he earns his money and when he incurs his costs.
 He is registered for sales tax, so he records his sales net of this tax.

 He records his sales in round numbers, because this is a forecast rather than an exact prediction.